exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Purpose:** This internal package provides the fundamental building block(s) for the payment UI.
 It is not intended for direct consumption by host applications.
 *   **Key Component(s):**
     *   `<exerp-odin-cc-form>`: The primary web component responsible for payment detail capture.
 It can render forms for both Credit Card and Bank Account payments based on configuration.
-    *   Dynamically loading and initializing ODIN's `OdinPay.js` v2 library.
+    *   Importing and initializing ODIN's `OdinPay.js` v2 library from the `@clubessentialholdings/js-elements` NPM package.
     *   Initializing the `OdinPay` object using the `odinPublicToken` and a theme object.
 The theme is either passed down from the facade (originating from the host application's configuration) or defaults to an empty object (`{}`) to allow OdinPay.js v2's native styles to apply.
     *   Configuring and rendering the payment input fields for both Card and Bank Account types using `OdinPay.createCardForm()` or `OdinPay.createBankAccountForm()`.
 This includes:
         *   Providing CSS selectors for where OdinPay.js should mount its iframe-based input fields.